dgraph-io/dgraph/wiki/content/deploy/index.md

 For `REQUIREANY` and `REQUIREANDVERIFY` you need to follow the steps above and also need to install client certificate on your OS / browser:

-1. Generate a client certificate: `dgraph -c MyLaptop`.
+1. Generate a client certificate: `dgraph cert -c MyLaptop`.
 2. Convert it to a `.p12` file:
 `openssl pkcs12 -export -out MyLaptopCert.p12 -in tls/client.MyLaptop.crt -inkey tls/client.MyLaptop.key`.
 Use any password you like for export.
 3. Install the generated `MyLaptopCert.p12` file on the client system